 The bill amends section 43-28-18.2 of the North Dakota Century Code, which outlines the disciplinary procedures for dentists.
-It allows individuals to file written and signed complaints against dentists for conduct that may warrant disciplinary action.
-The board is empowered to initiate complaints on its own and is required to direct a complaint committee to investigate these allegations.
-A significant addition to the law is that if a complaint is initiated by an individual, that individual must receive a copy of the dentist's response to the complaint.
+It allows individuals to file written and signed complaints against dentists for conduct that warrants disciplinary action.
+The board is empowered to initiate complaints on its own and is required to direct a complaint committee to investigate these complaints.
+A significant change in the bill is the requirement that if a complaint is initiated by an individual, that individual must receive a copy of the dentist's response to the complaint.

 Additionally, the bill clarifies the board's authority to investigate complaints, including examining records and witnesses, and mandates that the dentist cooperate fully with the investigation.
 It establishes that the complaint and any related records are exempt from public disclosure until a decision is made regarding disciplinary action.
-The board is tasked with determining whether there is a reasonable basis for believing the dentist engaged in misconduct, and if so, it will proceed with disciplinary actions.
-The bill also allows the board to impose fees on dentists for costs associated with disciplinary actions.
+The board is also given the authority to impose fees on the dentist to cover costs associated with the disciplinary process, including administrative and legal expenses.

 Statutes affected: